As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 In conclusion, if you stumble upon or even grew up believing anything regarding your vision or eye health that you’re now unsure about, talk to your eye doctor.
 They can set the record straight and dispel any troublesome myths.

-And while they’re at it, they can make sure your eyes and vision are healthy and clear.
+And while they’re at it, they can help you maintain your vision and eye health.

 READ MORE: What is iridology?